Nanoscale laser flash measurements of diffuson transport in amorphous Ge and Si

 \section{Thickness dependence of thermal conductivity of amorphous Si and Ge}

 The thermal conductivities of amorphous Ge and Si films with varying thicknesses were measured with both the front/front and front/back TDTR configuration.
 The front/back results are summarized in FIG. \ref{fb_resistance}a and c.
-The in-phase and out-of-phase signal of the amorphous Ge as a function of modulation frequency for various film thicknesses in a front/back configuration are shown in Figure S3 in the supplemental.
+The in-phase and out-of-phase signals of the amorphous Ge as a function of modulation frequency for various film thicknesses in a front/back configuration are shown in Figure S3 in the Supplementary Materials.
 The circles are experimental data and the dashed lines are predictions by the thermal model.
-Both front/front and front/back measurement yield the same thermal conductivity and interface conductance.
-The best-fit thermal conductivity values for all samples are shown in Table S1 and S2 in the Supplemental.
+Both front/front and front/back measurements yield the same thermal conductivity and interface conductance.
+The best-fit thermal conductivity values for all samples are shown in Table S1 and S2 in the Supplementary Materials.

 \\ We report the results of our experiments in FIG. \ref{fb_resistance}.
-Our measurements are sensitive to the total thermal resistance between Al layers, which includes both the thermal boundary resistance of the metal/amorphous-layer interface, and the thermal resistance of the amorphous layer itself.
-The error bars in FIG. \ref{fb_resistance}b) and \ref{fb_resistance}d) represent $\sim$ 10\% uncertainty in thickness that arises from the roughness of the amorphous layer, speed of sound, etc. The uncertainty of the layer thickness has a negligible effect on our best fit value for the total thermal resistance between Al layers.
+Our measurements are sensitive to the total thermal resistance between Al layers, which includes both the thermal boundary resistance of the metal/amorphous-layer interface and the thermal resistance of the amorphous layer itself.
+The error bars in FIG. \ref{fb_resistance}b and \ref{fb_resistance}d represent $\sim$ 10\% uncertainty in thickness that arises from the roughness of the amorphous layer, speed of sound, etc. The uncertainty of the layer thickness has a negligible effect on our best fit value for the total thermal resistance between Al layers.
 However, the $\sim$ 10\% in film thickness results in ~$\sim$ 10\% uncertainty in the best-fit value for the thermal conductivity of each sample.

 \\ The boundary resistance of the metal/amorphous-layer interface and the thermal resistance of the amorphous-layer will add in series.
 Therefore, the total thermal resistance $R_{th}$ is

 where $h$ is the thickness of the amorphous layer, $\Lambda$ is the thermal conductivity of the amorphous layer, and $G$ is the thermal conductance of the Al/amorphous-layer interface.
 If the thermal conductivity is independent of film thickness, Eq.
 (1) is a linear curve.
 Our measurements are in good agreement with Eq.
 (1) with a thickness independent ${\Lambda}$ = 0.4 and 0.6 W/(m-K) for a-Ge and a-Si, respectively.